eka2499/eka2499.github.io/content/post/spectral-sequences-and-multi-complexes-part-3 [draft]/index.md

 **Fix the title, tags, cats, front image, reading through, etc..**

 Welcome back!
 In the previous post, we took a brief look at spectral sequences and how we could get them from filtered complexes.
-In this post, we will sketch the main ideas in a proof of the convergence of the Leray-Serre (LS) spectral sequence using techiques from homotopy theory, and compute a quite illustrative example.
+In this post, we will prove the convergence of the Leray-Serre (LS) spectral sequence using techiques from homotopy theory, explore the more general approach of finding spectral sequences through derived couples and last, but not least, we will compute a quite illustrative example.
+We have not yet gone outside the curriculum from the [course](https://wiki.math.ntnu.no/ma3408/2021v/start) I took last year, as we both proved the LS-sequence converged and we mentioned (although briefly) exact couples a bit.
+Nevertheless, I want to explore these topics, to really understand them.
 If you just want to see the computation, feel free to skip to the last chapter.